neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Another problem is a possibility of concurrent branch creation calls.

 I e during migration create_branch can be called on old pageserver and newly created branch wont be seen on new pageserver.
-Prior art includes prototyping an approach of trying to mirror such branches, but currently it lost its importance, because now attach is fast because we dont need to download all data, and additionally to the best of my knowledge of control plane internals (cc @ololobus to confirm) operations on one project are executed sequentially, so it is not possible to have such case.
+Prior art includes prototyping an approach of trying to mirror such branches, but currently it lost its importance, because now attach is fast because we don't need to download all data, and additionally to the best of my knowledge of control plane internals (cc @ololobus to confirm) operations on one project are executed sequentially, so it is not possible to have such case.
 So branch create operation will be executed only when relocation is completed.
 As a safety measure we can forbid branch creation for tenants that are in readonly remote state.

 ## Simplistic approach